AppImageCommunity/pkg2appimage/YML.md

 The `ppas` section inside the `ingredients` section lets you specify one or more Ubuntu PPAs.
 This is equivalent to, but more elegant than, adding the corresponding `sources.list` entries to the `sources` section inside the `ingredients` section.

 __NOTE:__ In the future, similar shortcuts for other types of personal repositories, such as projects on openSUSE build service, could also be included in the `.yml` file definition.
-Proposals for this are welcome if the proposer also implements support for this in the `Recipe` script.
+Proposals for this are welcome if the proposer also implements support for this in the `buildAppImage` script.

 #### Excluding certain packages